 - Compliance gaps: Implementing organization-wide security policies across fragmented systems proves nearly impossible

-The MCP gateway market addresses these production gaps through enterprise-grade infrastructure, transforming local MCP servers into production-ready services with monitoring, logging, and compliance capabilities.
+The MCP gateway market addresses these production gaps through infrastructure that transforms local MCP servers into governed services with monitoring, logging, and compliance support.

-1. MintMCP Gateway: Enterprise MCP Infrastructure with One-Click Deployment
+1. MintMCP gateway: Enterprise MCP infrastructure with fast managed deployment

 - Real-time monitoring dashboards: Live visibility into server health, usage patterns, and security alerts

-- Complete audit trails: Immutable logging of every tool call, authentication event, and configuration change
+- Complete audit trails: Logging of tool calls, authentication events, and configuration changes

-MintMCP implements centralized governance with OAuth 2.0, SAML, and SSO integration, supporting both shared service accounts at the admin level and individual OAuth flows.
-The platform's granular tool access control enables configuration by role—restricting write operations while enabling read-only access for specific teams.
+MintMCP implements centralized governance with OAuth 2.0, SAML, SSO, SCIM-driven RBAC, credential management, and tool-level policy.
+The platform's granular tool access control enables configuration by role, restricting write operations while enabling read-only access for specific teams.

-Unlike security-focused platforms supporting limited clients, MintMCP provides native integration with:
+Unlike security-focused platforms supporting limited clients, MintMCP provides governance for:

 - Claude Desktop and Claude Code